oloapinivad/MiLES/README.md

 * b.
 CDO version > 1.6.5, compiled with netCDF4
 * c.
 Compiling environment (gcc)

-IMPORTANT: there are 2 R packages (maps and ncdf4) needed to run **MiLES**.
+IMPORTANT: there are 3 R packages (ncdf4, maps and PCICt) needed to run **MiLES**.
 You have to run "Rscript config/installpack.R" as first step in order to install the packages.
 If everything runs fine, their installation is performed by an automated routine that brings the user through the standard web-based installation.
 Packages are also included in **MiLES** and can be installed offline.
+- "ncdf4" provides the interface for NetCDF files.
+- "maps" provides the world maps for the plots
+- "PCICt" provides the tools to handle 360-days and 365-days calendars.
+If you are aware of other way to implement this 3 passages without using those packages, please write me.

 The installation of some packages requires specifically gfortran-4.8: there is an issue known on Mac OS X (10.11 and later at least) which requires a few turnarounds.
 See here for help: